The 10 Worst Neighborhoods In Jersey City For 2022

 It seems as if there's a neighborhood for everyone in Jersey City.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Jersey City.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in New Jersey thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Jersey City.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Jersey City neighborhoods are the worst, and which are the best?
+So the question arises, which Jersey City neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Jersey City hoods need a little tender loving care - the sore thumbs of the Jersey City area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Downtown ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Jersey City hoods need a little tender loving care – the sore thumbs of the Jersey City area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although The Waterfront ranks way above the rest.

-We examined 11 of Jersey City's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Jersey City's reputation.
+We examined 11 of Jersey City’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Jersey City’s reputation.

-The Worst Neighborhoods In Jersey City For 2022
+The Most Dangerous Neighborhoods In Jersey City For 2024

-So what's the worst neighborhood to live in Jersey City for 2022?
-According to the most recent census data, Bergen-Lafayette looks to be the worst neighborhood in Jersey City.
+So what’s the worst neighborhood to live in Jersey City for 2024?
+According to the most recent census data, Greenville looks to be the worst neighborhood in Jersey City.

 Read on to see how we determined the places around Jersey City that need a pick-me-up.
 And remember, don't blame the messenger.